MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 - The user must be signed in.
 - The user needs a trial or paid organization subscription or a pay-as-you-go environment.

-### Create an external link
+### Create a console run URL

-To generate an external link that triggers a desktop flow, use one of the following formats:
+To generate a URL that triggers a desktop flow, use one of the following formats:

 ```
 "ms-powerautomate:/console/flow/run?workflowName=[workflowName]"